andrewrutter/creativeclarity-copy-01/src/pages/index.md

     We have built marketing websites, web applications, games and mobile apps reaching millions of people worldwide.

     When can we [chat](/contact) about you?
-- type: portfolioblock
-  template: portfolioblock
-  title: Our Customers
-  section_id: customers
-  component: PortfolioBlock
-  subtitle: We have been fortunate to work with some awesome customers both in the
-    US and around the world
-  layout_style: tiles
-  num_projects_displayed: 6
-  view_all_text: View All
-  view_all_url: portfolio/index.html
 - type: servicesblock
   template: servicesblock
   title: What We Do